amplience/dc-extension-aprimo-content-selector/README.md

 ### Register Extension

-This extension needs to be [registered](https://amplience.com/docs/development/registeringextensions.html) against a Hub with in the Dynamic Content application (Developer -> Extensions), for it to load within that Hub.
+This extension needs to be [registered](https://amplience.com/docs/development/registeringextensions.html) against a Hub in the Dynamic Content application (Developer -> Extensions), for it to load within that Hub.

 - Category: Content Field
 - Label: Aprimo Content Selector